charonsboat/ncm/README.md

 - Bugs: <https://github.com/drm2/nxconf/issues>
 - Authors: <https://github.com/drm2/nxconf/graphs/contributors>

 When filing a new bug, please make sure one doesn't already exist for your problem by [searching the issues](https://github.com/drm2/nxconf/issues).
-Make sure you include any useful details such as error messages, OS details, binary version, Nginx version, etc.
+Make sure you include any useful details such as error messages, OS details, nxconf version, Nginx version, etc.